 Those early years of working in a hands-on, diverse environment left a very strong impression on her.
 This solidified Laurel’s idea of what school was for her — a fun place to look forward to each day, full of friends young and old who worked together to learn and play.

 After nine years in this progressive community, Laurel transferred into public school where assigned desks, blackboards, and textbooks with tests were foreign to her.
-She then attended a project-based, private middle school and later graduated from a traditional public high school where she sang in a competitive choir and learned American Sign Language.
+She then attended a project-based, private middle school and graduated from a traditional public high school where she sang in a competitive choir and learned American Sign Language.
 Today, she actively incorporates ASL into her teaching.

 Before graduating from Florida State with a B.S. in child and family sciences and a minor in education, she also earned her AMS certification for three to six-year-olds.
 She felt honored to complete this at her godmother’s Montessori school that was started with her mother before she was born.

-While creating a cohesive learning community for her classroom, Laurel takes grace and courtesy very seriously and enjoys instilling these qualities into her young learners in both conflict resolution and classroom stewardship.
+Laurel takes grace and courtesy very seriously and enjoys instilling these qualities into her young learners in both conflict resolution and classroom stewardship.
 She also loves to incorporate movement, dance, yoga, singing, music, and nature into learning whenever possible.

 She enjoys living in the state she used to vacation in each summer on Asheville camping trips.
 Laurel embraces being part of a large Montessori community and delights in working alongside so many talented teachers and enthusiastic Montessorians.

-Krista is the mother of two, a 3-year-old boy and a 14-year-old girl.
 Working with children in some capacity since 2002, she has been a Pre-K teacher, an early childhood STEM teacher, a park aide, a Tinkergarten leader, and a nanny.
 Krista has a bachelor’s degree in parks and natural resource management from NCSU and is currently pursuing her Lower Elementary Montessori certification.

-She was initially drawn to the Montessori method because of its power to support a variety of learning styles and ability levels by following the child.
+A mother of two, she was initially drawn to the Montessori method because of its power to support a variety of learning styles and ability levels by following the child.
 Her love of nature and humanity also drew her because the curriculum promotes peace, community, and the interconnectedness of all living creatures.
 She is looking forward to helping guide your child on this Montessori journey and hopes to learn and grow with your child for years to come!

 Krista is a huge “Doctor Who” fan and used to watch the original show on PBS as a kid.
 Her interests include hiking, tubing, going to amusement parks, visiting historical sites, nature and environmental education, and reading and watching sci-fi and fantasy.
 She also loves to learn, explore, and have adventures!